witheria/StreamHelper.py/README.md

 - Deleting folders manually while using the program might cause StreamHelper to crash (known bug)
 - Keyboard shortcuts "ctrl+l, ctrl+v" for loading of files is deactivated (known bug)

+A complete list of changes, documentation and bugs is in the works, however, since interest on this project is low at best, these will take some time.

 More will be added to this list until I have a proper documentation with tutorials.
 Currently though, since the application isn't too big, please bear with me if I focus on programming.

-If you happen to have any questions regarding usage of this program, feel free to ask me, write me an e-mail or dm me on Discord!
+If you happen to have any questions regarding usage of this program, feel free to ask me, write me an e-mail or dm me on Discord (Witheria #4806)!

 ## Deinstallation
 You can deinstall StreamHelper from the "installed programs" section within your PC's settings.

+0.3.1: Simply delete the directory you decided to put the files and the appdata folder.

 ### Thank you for being a part of this project!